valeriestull/valeriestull.github.io/about-me.md

 career, I have developed:

-- Successful project leadership, raising over $250,000 in research funding, personally hiring and managing nine research team members, and running a multi-university clinical trial.
+- Successful project leadership, raising $375,000 in research funding, personally hiring and managing nine research team members, and running a multi-university clinical trial.